chingu-voyages/v20-geckos-team-04/README.md

 **MVP**

-The To-Do-List Web App is a productivity tool designed for users to help them keep track of day-to-day tasks.
+The GECKO To-Do-List Web App is a productivity tool designed for users to help them keep track of current tasks

 Features: